codacy/docs/docs/related-tools/engines.md

 ## Other tools

-Although we expect all tools to run within an engine container, some tools are still supported directly as a binary in our analysis servers and are not configurable in the UI:
+Although we expect all tools to run within an engine container, some tools are still supported directly as a binary in our analysis servers and aren't configurable in the UI:

 <table>
 <thead>